Tent Rental in Chicago

 Weather and Wind

 Chicago earns its reputation.
-Lakefront venues get consistent wind off Lake Michigan, and conditions can shift fast — a sunny 75°F afternoon can drop 15 degrees in an hour when the wind changes direction.
+Lakefront venues get consistent wind off Lake Michigan, and conditions can shift fast.
+A sunny 75°F afternoon can drop 15 degrees in an hour when the wind changes direction.

 Sidewalls are not optional, even in summer.
 Lake winds pick up after sunset and temperatures drop quickly.